 As to the movies' appearance, Cameron promises that they will be so advanced you "just won't be able to imagine" what they're going to look like.

-Avatar 2 trailer: Any Avatar 2 footage yet?
+Avatar 2 trailer: When will the Avatar 2 trailer be out online?

-Alas, no. But there are a load of fan-made trailers if you need something to tide you over until Avatar 2 hits.
+Alas, so far we have no official trailer.
+However, there are a load of fan-made trailers if you need something to tide you over until Avatar 2 hits.

 Cameron has been realistic about the probability of seeing the next four Avatar movies – it all depends on how Avatar 2 does at the box office.
 But Cameron did promise Avatar 3 in 2024 if Avatar 2 is a success.